-DCA 403 Technology in the Entertainment and Media Industries -3 c/h This course aims to train the student in the use of new technologies applied to the film industry, television and other transmission media, strengthening film production processes, including applications for the treatment of images, videos, effects, sound and music as well as the use of new management and dissemination platforms.
+This course aims to train students in using new technologies applied to the film, television, and other broadcasting industries, strengthening the film production processes.
+It includes applications for image and video editing, special effects, sound, and music, as well as the use of new management and distribution platforms.